Maurice Sendak’s Techniques

 In certain parts of his illustrations, he used different colored inks.
 (I’m excited to try out some new grey pens that are even thinner.)

 I noticed a picture on the wall of a monster that Max drew.
-I had never seen it before.
-It’s fun the observations you can make, while copying other artist’s illustrations.
+I had never seen it before, and it was a pleasant surprise!

 I listened to some old interviews and learned that the initial book proposal was Where the Horses Are, but he had trouble drawing horses.
-Here is a copy of one of his monsters.
+Here is another copy of one of his monsters.
 He said that they were modeled after elderly relatives.
-Can’t you picture them?

 I’d love to hear about the techniques that you’ve discovered.